 Fog can hurt drones particularly when the liquid density in fog is high.
 This is because water droplets, in large amounts, seep through the outer frame of the drone.
 Other determining factors also include the speed of the wind and the temperature of the drone itself.

 It’s safe to say there’s no myth being busted here.
-Fog can damage drones.
+Fog can damage drones, especially if you haven't followed my guide on how to waterproof a drone.
 But what’s the detail behind the determining factors?
 Take a look.

 Fog density refers to how heavy or dark the fog is.

 Fog with higher density leads to increased condensation.
 As a result, water vapors are more likely to get to the internal workings of the drone.
 And this is where the damage happens.

 Drone cameras and motors are especially prone to moisture.
 At the same time, liquid droplets can also disrupt communication signals.

 Another thing to take into account is the drone’s visibility.
 Darker conditions make the drone significantly harder to spot, which puts it at even more risk.